We use the data to provide you, your employees and other customers, great services. That includes doing things like:

 - Directly from you or employees, such as information filled in within application or registration forms, surveys and emails;

 - From the products and services you use;

-- Directly from you when communicating with us by email, SMS, Whatsapp and other electronic and non electronic methods;
+- Directly from you when communicating with us by email, SMS, other 3rd party Applications, other electronic and non electronic methods;

 - From 3rd parties, such as information from credit reference agencies and fraud protection agencies.